 The Oaks Race & Sportsbook currently closed

 The Oaks Race & Sportsbook, located in Montgomery County, moved to the green phase on June 26.
-Valley Forge Casino, also located in the same county, welcomed back guests on June 26.
+Valley Forge Casino, located in the same county, welcomed back guests on June 26.

-Deer, down weatherstripping and debris
+Deer, dangling weatherstripping and debris

 The parking lot was completely empty.
 Signs on the doors said: